scornejob/scornejob/TEMPLATE.md

 I enjoy helping people build solutions: I've worked implementing open source solutions at Canal 13 in Chile and its media asset manager, then moved on to work on supporting astronomers to build a ranking of projects to observe using the ALMA telescope.
 Later, jumped to test software, and lead a team of talented developers to maintain the control framework for the telescope.
-Currently, I'm working at the Data Observatory, democratizing data access and compute power.
+Afterwards, I worked at the Data Observatory, democratizing data access and compute power, where we designed Minstry of Science's open platform to publis COVID-19 data, and then I devoted some time as volunteer to maintain it.
+Then, I was lucky enough to land a work with an amazing team at ComScore, where I developed myself as a Senior DevOps Engineer.

 <h2> My life in Github </h2>